 Five Places to Live in Belize; Two to Avoid - International Living

-5 Best Places to Live in Belize
+Five Places to Live in Belize; Two to Avoid

 Belize is a small country, about the size of the state of New Hampshire, with a population of around 400,000.
 New Hampshire’s population?
 1.4 million.
 Take its small size and low population density, add English as the official language, with an easy-to-use exchange rate and easy access in and out of the country, and you’ll start to see why Belize has become an expat hotspot.